Chronic Respiratory Disease (CRD)

 Prevention

-Point-of-lay pullets that are vaccinated against CRD are available from suppliers - make sure you ask about the vaccination status of the birds you are acquiring.
+• Vaccination against CRD is available.
+Ask your suppliers about the vaccination status of the birds you are acquiring.

 Contact